What Is a Base Case Evaluation?

 Nobody would have predicted last winter that a pandemic would drastically impact our daily lives.
-Small businesses have been hit especially hard due to government shutdowns, uncertain consumer behaviors, and drastic changes in business protocols.
+Small businesses have been hit especially hard due to government shutdowns, uncertain consumer behaviors, and drastic changes in business protocols and services.

 Base case assumptions should change as circumstances change.
 However, in uncertain and volatile times, historical data and industry performance become less reliable.
-This is where the experience of the modeler or company leadership comes into play.
+This is where the experience of the modeler or company leadership is of utmost importance to the process.

 Our video game store owner, for example, asks his financial analyst to factor an estimated 40 percent sales drop into the new base case evaluations.
 He came to this conclusion using factors such as:

 - The extended closures he’s seen over his 30 years in business, including the impact of the last two market crashes